 - Recreation and Leisure.

 If you're part of the LGBTQ+ community or an ally, you can help make this study a success in Greater Cleveland by getting involved and providing input.
-The study team encourages members of the LGBTQ+ community to participate in the subcommittee meetings where surveys, focus groups, and interview plans are developed with local input to make sure that the voices of the community are heard and reflected in the study results.
+The study team encourages members of the LGBTQ+ community to participate in the subcommittee meetings where surveys, listening sessions, and interview plans are developed with local input to make sure that the voices of the community are heard and reflected in the study results.

 For more information or to get involved, click the button below and submit your information via our webform and a member of the research team will reach out to you.
 Together, we can work towards creating a better future for the LGBTQ+ community in Greater Cleveland.